katerinanavab/javadocs/docs/unit09/notes906.md

 ```
 </div>

-At _compile time_, the compiler uses the declared type to check that the methods you are trying to use are available to an object of that type.
+At _compile time_, the compiler uses the **declared type** to check that the methods you are trying to use are available to an object of that type.
 The code won't compile if the methods don't exist in that class or some parent class of that class.
-At run-time, the actual method that is called depends on the actual type of the object.
-Remember that an object keeps a reference to the class that created it (an object of the class called ``Class``).
-When a method is called at run-time the first place that is checked for that method is the class that created the object.
-If the method is found there it will be executed.
-If not, the parent of that class will be checked and so on until the method is found.
+At _run-time_, the actual method that is called depends on the **actual type** of the object.

 In the last lesson on inheritance hierarchies, we were actually seeing **polymorphic behavior** at _run-time_ in the following ways: